External Grants Program

 The External Grants Program of The American Chestnut Foundation (TACF) is a valuable tool in stimulating research on chestnut trees by distinguished scientists.
 These grants, while modest in size, have provided seed money for preliminary research that, in turn, has attracted more substantial grants from both government and private agencies.

-The following are just two of the dozens of research programs that have been funded in recent years, and show how their results have benefited TACF's efforts to restore the American chestnut tree to the forests of eastern North America.
+The following are just two of the dozens of research programs that have been funded in recent years, and show how their results have benefited TACF's efforts to restore the American chestnut tree to the forests of the eastern United States.

 Composition, structure, and genetics of a distinct American chestnut stand in Wisconsin